Here’s a comparison of the web servers I’ve used the most.

 A lot of web frameworks, like Django, come with built-in web servers.
 Usually, the docs will warn very strongly that these servers are only for development purposes and shouldn’t be used in production.
 But what’s actually wrong with using them in production?
 Of course, they don’t have anything like the featureset of solid production servers, but there’s one reason in particular that they’re not good: Slowloris attacks.
 This is where a single client DoSes a server just by making connections and being really slow about it.
 Imagine you’re waiting in a queue at a shop and some git at the front is paying for $100 of stuff by counting out small change, one coin at a time, checking each one carefully with a magnifying glass.
 That’s a Slowloris attack.
 Non-production web servers are like the cashier who just stands there waiting for the git to finish counting.
 Production-quality web servers will serve the other clients waiting in the queue, and will eventually tell the git to get lost.

-decade.
 Newer servers have cleaner config syntax and better performance.
-The advantage that Apache used to have
+The advantage that Apache used to have was that it

 For a long time Apache was vulnerable to Slowloris, but now